UniversalDependencies/docs/misc.md

 vertical bars (“|||”), a leading or trailing “|” in MISC etc.

-It is recommended that individual annotations separated by vertical bars are Attribute=Value pairs, similar to the FEATS column of CoNLL-U. However, it is not forbidden to have a “|”-delimited annotation that does not contain “=”, or even is empty (as long as the whole MISC is not empty).
+It is recommended that individual annotations separated by vertical bars are Attribute=Value pairs, similar to the FEATS column of CoNLL-U. Attribute names normally consist of English letters, starting with uppercase and followed by “CamelCase”, that is, uppercase signals new word or segment, lowercase is used otherwise.
+However, it is not forbidden to have a “|”-delimited annotation that does not start with an attribute name, does not contain “=”, or even is empty
+(as long as the whole MISC is not empty).
 Unlike in FEATS, attributes do not have to be sorted alphabetically and it is allowed to have the same attribute multiple times (with the same or with different values) if it makes sense (but it rarely does).
 Note that